Independence Monument (Colorado): History

 John Otto first arrived in the Grand Junction area in 1906.
 He lived alone in the canyons and used a pick and shovel to carve out trails.
 Otto is remembered as Colorado National Monument's founder, and its first custodian.
 A fervent patriot, he named the rock features after great heroes and historic events, with Independence Monument still bearing the name he bestowed.

 John Otto made the first ascent of Independence Monument on June 14, 1911, flying Old Glory from the summit for Flag Day.
 That flag was presented to Otto by President William Howard Taft.
-Subsequently, he would make the ascent on July 4 each year to again display the flag to celebrate Independence Day.
-But it wasn't climbing as is commonly practiced today.
+Subsequently, he would make the ascent on July 4 each year to again display the flag to celebrate Independence Day, although his method differed from contemporary rock climbing.
 His method involved drilling holes and pounding in pieces of pipe to create a ladder.
 The pipes Otto attached were removed in the mid-1950s by the Park Service, but handholds and steps which he carved into the sandstone remain.
 John Otto married Boston artist Beatrice Farnham on June 20, 1911, at the base of Independence Monument in Wedding Canyon.